All you need

 Which benefit is my test paid from?

-Pathology laboratory claims for positive COVID-19 tests will be paid from Scheme benefits as a Prescribed Minimum Benefit if authorised.
+Pathology laboratory claims for positive COVID-19 tests will be paid from the Scheme’s Major Medical Benefits as a Prescribed Minimum Benefit if authorised.

 How do I obtain authorisation?